kpishere/Net485/README.md

 - Packet structure of 10-byte header, 0-240 byte data body, and 2-byte checksum number
 - Ring buffer of N packets on receipt
 - Management of Drive/Receive pin for a minimum inter-packet delay time, a pre-drive, and a post-drive time

+Layer 2:
+- Declaration of header structure
+- Checksum algorithm for header+data